rainats/rickandmorty/README.md

 - Run the app by executing in terminal from inside graphql folder **"python main.py"**

-- Graphql endpoint would be at http://localhost:8000/graphql which can be used to query characters by name
+- Graphql API endpoint would be at http://localhost:8000/graphql which can be used to query characters by name